The Ridgid brand has recently come out with a new line of impact drivers that are reasonably priced similar to Milwaukee’s new impact drivers.

-Unfortunately, Ridgid power tools are not that kind of tools.
+Unfortunately, Ridgid power tools are not that kind of tool.

 Now in terms of performance, the Milwaukee 2454-22 M12 beats the Ridgid R82230N.
 If tested both on a boat trailer that has 5-lug wheels, the Milwaukee will surely remove the nuts right off with no issue at all.

 And the last thing we should consider between the two is the battery life.
-Milwaukee 2454-22 M12 are famous for having the fastest charge times in the industry nowadays.
-In fact, they can charge from near dead to a hundred percent in less than an hour.
+Milwaukee 2454-22 M12 is famous for having the fastest charge times in the industry nowadays.
+In fact, they can charge from near death to a hundred percent in less than an hour.

 This comes right back to engineering and performance, i.e. the Milwaukee brand is crafted, designed, and engineered much better which ultimately makes it perform better.